Welcome

 We want to pay tribute to and remember our dear colleague, Jim Slight, who was our Secretary for 14 years, and have inaugurated the annual Jim Slight Memorial Award.
 This will be presented to the most deserving member each year and it was very pleasing to nominate Jack for the first award.

-Here's Jack receiving the award from Matt Bothwell.
+Here's Jack receiving the award from Dr Matt Bothwell.
 Well done Jack!

-The meeting after that will be an observing evening when members bring along their telescopes for all to use.
-This will take place on Sunday 2nd March.
+We will be holding one of our regular observing evenings, when members bring along their telescopes for all to use, on Sunday 30th March.

 We will be observing at Darsham Village Hall Playing Field.
 Doors will be open from 7:00pm until 9:30pm and members of the public are welcome to join us.

-On observing evenings, we will also be in the Hall, where in the event of bad weather there will be workshops to help those with new scopes as well as tea, coffee and a chat on all things astronomical.
-Members bring conventional telescopes and examples of the newer electronic telescopes for you to see.
+On observing evenings, we will also be in the Hall, where there will be workshops to help those with new scopes as well as tea, coffee and a chat on all things astronomical.
+Members bring conventional telescopes and examples of the newer electronic telescopes for you to use.
 We will also have one of DashAstro's own telescopes for you to experiment with if you wish.

 Why not join us, and have a look at the heavens using specialist equipment, and learn what's going on in our galactic neighborhood?